Do you have a big-enough-why-project in mind for when you start making the big bucks?

 Humane labor on site instead of unseen workers far away

 We would have things like raised plant beds so you don’t have to stoop to pick low growing crops like strawberries.

-Or if you don’t want to chip in you could pay someone a high wage to do your share. like capitalism gasp!
-(Except for the high wage for useful work part.)
+Or if you don’t want to do any work at all you could pay someone a high wage to do your share.
+Like capitalism, gasp!
+(Except for the high-wage-for-useful-work part.)

 We could be a model for paying people very high wages for the most important jobs that we really need to have done like food and child care and infrastructure maintenance.

 Well, why the hell not?

 Pricing and pay scale are all made up anyway so why not make up new ones?